-The purpose of this Infrastructure plan is to ensure that the vision is achieved through:
+The purpose of this Infrastructure plan is to ensure that the Vision for the PDA is achieved through:

-- 1. integrating infrastructure planning with land use planning identified in the development scheme - 2. identifying the infrastructure requirements which may be delivered by applicants / developers to address impacts relating to a development proposal or the relevant infrastructure provider such as State Government, Brisbane City Council (BCC), Urban Utilities or applicants - 3. providing a basis for imposing conditions on development approvals, and - 4. responding to the increased demand on the relevant infrastructure networks.
+- 1. integrating infrastructure planning with land use planning identified in the development scheme - 2. identifying the infrastructure requirements which may be delivered by applicants / developers to address impacts relating to a development proposal or the relevant infrastructure provider such as State Government, Brisbane City Council (BCC), Urban Utilities or applicants - 3. providing a basis for imposing conditions on PDA development approvals, and - 4. responding to the increased demand on the relevant infrastructure networks.